GlennChon/world-sauces-api/README.md

     export mail_server_password=yourMailServerPassword

-jwt_private_key : Key used to encrypt JSON web tokens, DO NOT CHECK INTO SOURCE CONTROL IF YOU ARE FORKING THIS.
+jwt_private_key : Key used to encrypt JSON web tokens, DO NOT CHECK INTO SOURCE CONTROL IF YOU ARE CLONING OR FORKING THIS.
 SET A SEPARATE ENV VARIABLE ON YOUR HOST MACHINE.
 Default value is for testing, do not use in production.
+Location: ./config/default.json

 Windows Powershell: